Early Childhood Access Consortium for Equity (ECACE) Scholarship for the BA Human Development & Learning Program

 - be at the junior level standing or above, and/or hold a relevant associate’s degree, such as Associate of Applied Science, Associate of Arts, or Associate of Science degree focused in early childhood education.

 - submit the Early Childhood Access Consortium for Equity Scholarship Program application

-- submit a Free Application for Federal Student Aid (FAFSA) on or before by March 1, 2022
+- submit a Free Application for Federal Student Aid (FAFSA)

 - not be in default on any federal student loan, nor owe a refund on any State or federal grant.
 If you are in default, you may re-establish your eligibility.